-The Riyad Al Jarei Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund Investors (the "Unitholders").
-The objective of the Fund is to provide the investors with high long-term capital growth by investing around 90 percent in globally diversified equity funds and 10 percent in money market funds.
+The Riyad Al Jarei Sharia Fund (the "Fund") is a fund of funds managed through an agreement between Riyad Capital (the "Fund Manager") and the Fund Investors (the "Unitholders").
+The objective of the Fund is to provide the investors with long-term capital growth from a diversified and managed portfolio of securities in a wide range of stock markets.

-In dealing with the Unitholders, the Fund Manager considers the Fund as an independent accounting unit.
-Accordingly, the Fund Manager prepares a separate financial statement for the Fund.
+In dealing with the Unitholders, the Fund Manager considers each Fund as an independent accounting unit.
+Accordingly, the Fund Manager for each Fund prepares a separate financial statement.